 White Kitchen Design Idea No. 10: Farm Sink

-These country sinks add warmth with their nod to the past and instantly cause a white kitchen to feel less formal.
+These country sinks add character with their nod to the past and create informality.

 While the kitchen above has pale, not white cabinets, I’m including it since the idea of bringing a warm hued farm sink (metallic or stone) can spell warmth.